 The world and the global economy find themselves at the start of a new era.
 The path toward transformation to a sustainable economy is clear.
 While the solutions have not all been fully developed yet, we are establishing the framework for Continental and its partners.

-Sustainability has long been one of the key drivers of innovation at Continental.
-Now, as part of its new corporate strategy that was unveiled in December 2020, the company plans to also systematically seize the opportunities that arise as a result of the sustainability transformation.
+Sustainability has long been one of the key drivers of innovation at Continental, as part of its corporate strategy unveiled at the end of 2020, the company also plans to systematically seize the opportunities that arise as a result of the sustainability transformation.
 That’s because: “Sustainable business is the future.
 It is both an expression of an inner attitude and a forward-looking way of thinking,” said Dr. Ariane Reinhart, Executive Board member for Human Relations and Sustainability at Continental.
 “With our ambitious sustainability roadmap, we are decisively pursuing the transformation to a sustainable economy.
-This is the decisive benchmark for us and for the entire mobility industry.”
+This is the decisive benchmark for us and for the entire mobility industry,” continued Reinhart.

 The four focus areas of sustainability at Continental

-In September 2020, the Executive Board of Continental therefore adopted a particularly comprehensive and ambitious sustainability roadmap – anddefined an ambition as well as an underlying guideline (policy) for the company’s sustainability goals.
+In September 2020, the Executive Board of Continental adopted a comprehensive and ambitious sustainability roadmap – anddefined an ambition as well as an underlying guideline (policy) for the company’s sustainability goals.
 The ambition will also be a permanent part of the new corporate strategy.
 It comprises four key focus areas.
 Firstly, carbon neutrality along the entire value chain.
 Secondly, emission-free mobility and industry.
 Thirdly, a fully circular economy, and fourthly, 100% responsible value chains.
-Continental will work in close collaboration with its partners over the coming years and decades in order to achieve these goals.
+Continental will work in close collaboration with its partners over the coming years and decades in order to achieve these goals – because the requirements and pace of transformation of customers, industries and markets are decisive for implementation.
 The absolutely crucial thing is that Continental does not lead the sustainability debate with the mindset of sacrifice, but rather focuses on the benefits offered by pioneers in the field of sustainability.
-“With our roadmap, we are laying a solid foundation for sustainability like no other company in the supplier industry to date.
-This will enable us to generate additional profitable growth and competitive advantages,” said Dr. Reinhart.
+“With our roadmap, we are laying a solid foundation for sustainability like practically no other company in the supplier industry to date.
+This will enable us to generate additional profitable growth and competitive advantages,” said Reinhart.